mmagnus/OrgModeClocking2Calendar/readme.md

 OrgModeClocking2Calendar
 -------------------------------------------------------------------------------
 The script will perform one way synchronization of your clocking (time tracking) entries [1] from OrgMode Emacs.
 ![](example.png)

+    $ ./OrgModeClocking2Calendar.py -h
+    usage: OrgModeClocking2Calendar.py [-h] [--debug] [-d DAYS] [-v] [--log LOG] [--date DATE] [--dry]
+                                       calendar file

+    - fix arguments not to be hard coded
+    - solve a problem if there is no log file

+    Required:
+    - empty files with logs

+    positional arguments:
+      calendar              calendar you want to send your data to file                  an OrgMode file

+    optional arguments:
+      -h, --help            show this help message and exit --debug               be verbose
+      -d DAYS, --days DAYS
+      -v, --verbose
+      --log LOG
+      --date DATE           in format 2010-01-01
+      --dry

+Example:

     $ ./OrgModeTimeTracker2Calendar.py 'Clocking Life' ~/Dropbox/geekbook/notes/work-curr.org
     ∆: 17 days, 12:47:34.673081 cutoff: 1 day, 0:00:00 use it: False